 Side trips & bonus golf

-Burlington, Vermont is 45 minutes north of Stowe and worth the drive for a dinner night.
-Church Street is the commercial center, and the restaurant scene is disproportionately strong for a city of 45,000.
-Plan this for a night when the group wants something beyond a clubhouse burger.
+Burlington is about 45 minutes northwest of Stowe and worth a dinner night.
+Church Street Marketplace anchors a restaurant scene that punches well above the city's size, and the Lake Champlain waterfront is a short walk away.
+Save it for a night the group wants something beyond clubhouse fare.

 Is this trip right for your group?